Canvas Link for

 Student of the Month

-Senior Mikyla Auman is one of Laytonville High School’s Student of the Month for September, 2020.
+Senior Mikyla Auman is one of Laytonville High School’s Student of the Month for October 2020.
 Her teachers describe her as organized and detailed in her classwork, and an eager participant on zoom who clarifies her understanding of the subject matter with great clarity.
 Mikyla is positive, consistent, and has been giving 100% to her classes during these difficult times.
 Mikyla has been enjoying all her classes this year, but she is really looking forward to her art classes that start next semester.
 Mikyla is planning on attending College of the Redwoods to take classes for dental assistants and art.
-She is interested in studying cosmetology, special effects makeup, art and dental assistance/nursing.
+She is interested in studying cosmetology, special effects makeup, art, and dental assistance/nursing.
 During her high school career Mikyla has been very involved in class fundraising and event organizing.
 On her spare time she likes to draw, paint, and practice special effects makeup.
 Mikyla gives credit to her teachers for helping her get though her classes and always being good to her.
 She also gives credit to her family for helping her as much as they could.
 Mikyla’s advice to newer students is to “stay caught up on their work and to help out their teachers by turning in their work on time, to make the best out of their zoom classes, and to remember that high school really does go by fast, so take it seriously and think about the future while they are in high school.”

 Student of the Month